 - Abdominal CT scan and MRI help to delineate the anatomy of the lesion and of the surrounding structures.
 They can also help to identify the presence and extent of intrahepatic duct involvement.
 Magnetic resonance cholangiopancreatography (MRCP) is now considered to be the gold standard.

 - Percutaneous transhepatic cholangiography (PTC) or endoscopic retrograde cholangiopancreatography (ERCP) are helpful in demonstrating the presence of an anomalous pancreatobiliary junction and in identifying associated extrahepatic or intrahepatic strictures and stones.

 There is a common association with anomalous pancreatobiliary duct junction.

 - Choledochal cysts should be treated by complete surgical excision because of the risk of bile duct malignancy.
 A biliary-enteric anastomosis restores continuity with the gastrointestinal tract.

-- Partial cyst resection and internal drainage is less satisfactory because of occasional pancreatitis, cholangitis, and cholangiocarcinoma.
+- Partial cyst resection and internal drainage are less satisfactory because of occasional pancreatitis, cholangitis and cholangiocarcinoma.

 - Patients who present at a late stage, after the development of advanced cirrhosis and portal hypertension, may not be good candidates for surgery because of the associated high morbidity and mortality rates.